Gauge Symmetries, Contact Reduction, and Singular Field Theories

 \section{An Example}

-We shall now apply the mathematical formalism we have developed throughout to a simple example; for completeness, we obtain the reduced space dynamics via both paths of \ref{Fig:figure1}, thereby providing an explicit illustration of the commutativity of the reduction and constraint processes.
+We now apply the formalism developed throughout to a simple example; for completeness, we obtain the reduced space dynamics via both paths of figure \ref{Fig:figure1}, providing an explicit illustration of the commutativity of the reduction and constraint processes.